terrydievendorf/sea-c17-ruby/class1/osx/4_sublime_text.md

 /usr/bin /bin /usr/sbin /sbin /usr/local/bin
 ```

-In the next sections, you'll use Homebrew to install additional commands.
+In upcoming sections, you'll use Homebrew to install additional commands.

 However, you'll want Fish to prefer these Homebrew-installed commands over the pre-installed commands that come with Mac OS X.

 To change the `PATH` environment variable, run the following command: